roshanis/10kings/chapter2_alauddin_khilji_final.md

 So I went to the dinner.

-Twenty-three Mongol officers in Abachi's house in Mughalpura.
+Abachi's house smelled of mutton fat and cardamom, the cooking of our mothers' mothers, Mongol food dressed in Indian spices.
+Twenty-three of us crowded into a room meant for ten, sitting on worn carpets that had traveled from Samarkand in some officer's baggage two decades ago.
+Oil lamps threw shadows that made every face look older, more tired.

+I recognized most of them.
+Commander Jalal, whose father had surrendered beside mine.
+Sergeant Khutlugh, whose pregnant wife would later be sold in the same market as my daughters.
+Young Temujin's father, still carving wooden horses for his son between campaigns.
 Good men, most of them.
 Brave men.
-Men who had bled for the sultanate.
-And every single one of us was angry.
-We met in our own quarter, among our own people, where we thought we could speak freely.
+Men who had bled for the sultanate and been rewarded with suspicion.

+Someone passed around kumis in clay cups, fermented mare's milk, forbidden technically, but we were Mongol enough to pretend we didn't know that.
+The sour smell took me back to childhood, to campfires on the steppes before everything changed.
+My hands were sweating.
+I wiped them on my tunic and told myself I was here to listen, nothing more.

+Abachi stood by the window, checking the street below before he spoke.
+When he turned, his face was hard in the lamplight.

+"Brothers," he said quietly.
+"How many of you have been passed over for promotion this year?"

+Hands went up.
+More than half the room.

+"How many have watched Turkish officers take credit for victories your men won?"

+More hands.

+"And how many of you," his voice dropped lower, "have wondered what happens to us when we're no longer useful?"

+Silence.
+The kind of silence where men look at their hands or their cups, anywhere but at each other.

 Abachi laid it out: The Deccan campaigns had brought us close to Pandya commanders.
-Some had suggested an arrangement, Mongol officers would guarantee measured resistance, avoid total conquest, preserve Pandya autonomy.
+Some had suggested an arrangement.
+Mongol officers would guarantee measured resistance, avoid total conquest, preserve Pandya autonomy.
 In exchange, Pandya would provide refuge if the sultanate ever turned on us.

 "We're not talking about betraying Alauddin," Abachi said.
 "We're talking about insurance.
 A way out if things go wrong."

-"That is betrayal," someone objected.
+"That is betrayal," Commander Jalal objected.
+His voice was tight.

 "Is it?"
 Abachi shot back.
 "We made these conquests possible.
 Why shouldn't we profit from them?
-Why should we die for Persian generals who'll never trust us anyway?"
+Why should we die for Persian generals who'll never trust us anyway?
+For a Sultan who settled us in a ghetto and watches us like criminals?"

-I sat there and listened.
-Didn't say yes.
-But didn't say no. Didn't report it.
-Didn't walk out.
+I should have stood up then.
+Drawn my sword.
+Arrested every man in that room, starting with Abachi.
+That's what Zafar Khan would have done.

+Instead, I sat there with the taste of kumis sour on my tongue, my hands still sweating, my heart saying yes while my mouth said nothing.
+The anger I'd carried for ten years, the exhaustion of proving myself over and over, the knowledge that no amount of loyalty would ever make me fully trusted: it all rose up and choked the words I should have spoken.

+Jalal argued.
+Others nodded along with Abachi.
+I stared at the carpet, at its faded pattern of horses and hunters, and let treason wash over me like water.

+When the meeting ended, Abachi gripped my shoulder at the door.
+"You said nothing, Qutlugh."

+"I'm thinking."

+He smiled.
+"Think quickly.
+We need men like you."

+I walked home through Mughalpura's narrow streets, past houses where other converts slept unaware of what had just been discussed, and told myself that listening wasn't the same as agreeing.
+That silence wasn't the same as consent.

+I was wrong.

 That silence was my treason.